ChrisW-priv/PersonalVault/notes/LLM Presentation (EXAM).md

 > An example of a frontend interface can be seen here
 > This is a chat interface I developed for the company I work at,
 > This system is used by that company for the past 5 months and successfully answers questions from sales partners.
-> The attached conversation is in Polish, as this is the language that the partner use and example question on the difference between tariff c12a and c12b.
+> The attached conversation, you can see the conversation starts in polish, but then example question is in English.
+> Question on the difference between tariff c12a and c12b is answered based on an information from uploaded file.
-> The answer is first of all correct and grounded in the files made available to the user, again, dynamically.
-We could just as easily add new files as remove access to old versions.
+> The files content are made available to the user, again, dynamically.
+> We could just as easily add new files as remove access to old versions.

 ---